mick26/Stripe-Node-Angular/README.md

 ### Running the App

-Ensure that:
-+ the SSL files are set up
-+ the Stripe API keys are entered

-Then:

 - clone the repository
 - npm install
 - bower install
 - node server.js
 - browse to https://localhost:3300

+Ensure that:

++ the SSL files are set up
++ the Stripe API keys are entered